-Basically, a boiler is a device that heats water.
+A boiler is a device that heats water for space heating and hot water.
 The most common fuel for a boiler is natural gas.
 But diesel oil, liquid petroleum gas (LPG), electricity, biomass, heat from the air or the ground, and even logs or coal can be used as fuels.

 In NI you can avail of a grant to replace your boiler but to be eligible you need to earn less than £40,000, be an owner-occupier and have a boiler that’s at least 15 years old.
 The allowance doesn’t apply to Economy 7 heating, stoves used only for cooking, back boilers or room heaters.
 The grant of up to £1,000, dependent on gross annual income, is there to help replace an old, inefficient boiler with a more energy-efficient condensing oil or gas boiler; to switch from oil to gas; to switch to a wood pellet boiler.
 You must get permission in writing from the Housing Executive before you replace your old boiler.